rebelsky/csc207c/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester._

+## [CSC-207-02 2024Sp] Pre-reflections for MP5

+Dear Array Associators,

+I've "graded" all of your pre-reflections for MP5.
+We'll discuss some key issues in class tomorrow.
+Feel free to bring new questions.

+I've answered all of the questions I received and put them at the bottom of [the mini-project page](../mps/mp05).

+See you Monday!

+-- SamR

 ## [CSC-207-02 2024Sp] Finding SamR today (Thursday) (2024-02-01)

 Dear Encryptors and Decryptors,